 The internet is making creative entrepreneurs out of persons who were previously considered just artists or creators.
 Whether this is a good thing or a bad thing remains to be seen.
 However, money has to be made and opportunities exploited.

 Today, as a creator, you can directly interact with consumers of your craft with little or no resources.
 A writer can self-publish, a fine artist can sell his art directly on his website without art agents or galleries, and a movie maker can make a movie, put it on his website and make money from it.
-You can relate directly with your audience and sell yourself and your creations in one breath.
+You can relate directly to your audience and sell yourself and your creations in one breath.

 It is quite obvious that this age is one of versatility and flexibility with things changing fast and traditional methods being displaced.
 The internet has created an ‘every man for himself’ atmosphere that is working fine for the previously ignored underdog.
-The influence of the ‘gate keepers’ in the creative industries is gradually waning and the focus now is on what the consumer wants.
+The influence of the ‘gatekeepers’ in the creative industries is gradually waning and the focus now is on what the consumer wants.
 It is a democracy of tastes and creativity.
 Everyone can make and sell.
 As a writer, the need to get a literary agent or writer to endorse your work before it sees daylight is fast becoming obsolete.

-Some say that the Internet has not really affected the basic business outlook of some creative businesses such as traditional theaters because they require the physical presence of an audience.
-This however, is not entirely true as even these sectors can capture their art in video and exhibit same on the internet, especially for promotional purposes.
+Some say that the Internet has not really affected the basic business outlook of some creative businesses such as traditional theatres because they require the physical presence of an audience.
+This, however, is not entirely true as even these sectors can capture their art in video and exhibit same on the internet, especially for promotional purposes.
 There is also the constant improvement on audiovisual technology that improves the experience of the everyday internet user.